EC-USGS/pywatershed/autotest/README.md

 ## Developer

-This is how the pynhm package tests itself.
+This is how the pywatershed package tests itself.

 The test suite consists both
 	* stand alone tests, and